quotapath/orphic-cypress/README.md

 # Prior Art

-[Cypress's recommendation on component testing storybook](https://www.cypress.io/blog/2021/05/19/cypress-x-storybook-2-0/) is essentially the 'what you can do without this package'
+[Cypress's recommendation on component testing storybook](https://www.cypress.io/blog/2021/05/19/cypress-x-storybook-2-0/) by Bart Ledoux is essentially the 'what you can do without this package'.

 [cypress-storybook](https://github.com/NicholasBoll/cypress-storybook) is a collection of utils for e2e testing which end up hooking into storybook's event emitter.
 That style of testing seems less preferrable than component tests, but it's fun and some of the ideas could still be applicable